-Blue Collar comedian Jeff Foxworthy made a name for himself with his famous “You Might Be a Redneck” jokes, and he’s not alone in his assessment of rednecks.
-You only have to look around to see plenty of redneck memes and articles about “genius” redneck hacks.
-Rednecks are a prevalent icon in our society.
-Given its high-profile nature, you might think you know what the word means, but chances are, you’re wrong.
+[dropcap]B[/dropcap]lue Collar comedian Jeff Foxworthy made a name for himself with his famous "You Might Be a Redneck" jokes, and he's not alone in his assessment of rednecks.
+You only have to look around to see plenty of "you might be a redneck if" memes and articles about "genius" white trash hacks.
+A lot of times the term is associated with lower-class whites, Native Americans, and working-class people from southern states like Texas, West Virginia, Mississippi or Kentucky.
+Given the high-profile nature of the derogatory term, you might think you understand its meaning, but chances are, you don't.

 "If you own a home that is mobile, and five cars that aren't...you might be a redneck." - Jeff Foxworthy

-First, let’s talk about what it means today.
-In certain circles of American society, rednecks are demeaned as being uneducated, low-class and poverty stricken.
-This idea has become so prevalent that some people in that class of society have decided to embrace the term.
+In certain circles of American society, rednecks get demeaned as being southern people who are uneducated and poverty-stricken.
+This idea has become so prevalent that some working-class people have decided to embrace the term.
 They have taken the pejorative, and in defiance, turned it around into a point of pride.
-In 1995, the Bellamy Brothers shot to number one on the country charts with their hit, “Redneck Girl.”
-Later, in 2004, the redneck girl grew up and country singer Gretchen Wilson’s hit, “Redneck Woman,” reached number one.
-These aren’t the only two, either.
-There are more than enough songs about rednecks to know that it’s a solid stereotype.
+In 1995, the Bellamy Brothers shot to number one on the country charts with their hit, "Redneck Girl."
+Later, in 2004, the redneck girl grew up and country singer Gretchen Wilson's hit, "Redneck Woman," reached number one.
+These aren't the only two, either.
+There are more than enough songs about rednecks to know that it's a solid white person stereotype.

 But what is a redneck?

 Common knowledge says the term refers to a person whose neck has burned from working in the sun.
-This applies to farmers, mainly.
-However, it can also extend to any outdoor type labor, including construction workers, mechanics and other blue collar occupations.
-When it’s used as an insult, the term redneck implies ignorance, naivety and even racism.
-On the other hand, to those who lovingly adopted the term as their own, it refers to a salt-of-the-earth type of people who are hard-working, proud and bible-believing.
+The term applies to farmers, mainly.
+However, it can also extend to any outdoor type labor, including construction workers, mechanics, and other blue-collar occupations such as coal miners.
+When used as an insult, the term redneck implies ignorance, naivety and even racism towards people of different colors.
+On the other hand, to those who lovingly adopted the term as their own, it refers to a salt-of-the-earth type of people who are hard-working, proud and Bible-believing.